fvhde/fvhde.github.io/_posts/2023-10-28-compare-cypress-playwright.md

 {% gist dc6175465df73d5c706268bf8add1429 %}

-In addition to Cypress documenttion, this blog proved useful in understand more about Cypress Fixtures: https://testersdock.com/cypress-fixtures/
+In addition to Cypress documention, this blog proved useful in understand more about Cypress Fixtures: https://testersdock.com/cypress-fixtures/